Juvenile Idiopathic Arthritis

 Biological response modifiers work by targeting the immune system and modifying the molecules causing the inflammation.
 This type of medication is generally reserved for the treatment of those who have not responded to DMARDs.
 They are usually administered through injection.

-Glucocorticoids (steroids) quickly improve inflammation.
-It is important that corticosteroids are used judiciously in children and are tapered as soon as possible.
+Steroids quickly improve inflammation.
+It is important that steroids are used judiciously in children and are tapered as soon as possible.
 The younger the child, the more a clinician will try to avoid this substance group.

 They may be used in several ways, including being:

-- Absorbed through eye drops or creams in the case of eye inflammation.
+Absorbed through eye drops in the case of eye inflammation.

 Other treatments and lifestyle changes may include: